comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - January 30, 2021: Using the database History Vault to find documents.
 - February 7, 2021: Uploaded new documents.
 - February 8, 2021: Cleaning documents.
 Deleted NACW Papers and renamed project.
+- February 9, 2021: Uploaded new document, will be one or two main text I will work with.

 ## Text Cleaning Documentation
 1. Removed: ## p. (#1) ################################################## and other page numbers/hashtags.